miraclx/freyr-js/README.md

 If you wish to create and use custom keys, [See [Spotify API Authorization](#spotify-api-authorization)].

 An optional `refresh_token` option can be defined which can be used to authenticate a session without necessarily requesting explicit permissions.
 The `refresh_token` is already bound to a pre-authenticated account.

+An invalid `refresh_token`, when specified, would fallback to requesting account access which in-turn would request re-authentication of the users' account.

 ##### Spotify API Authorization